1SanSey/lakshmi-app/replit.md

 # Overview

 This is a full-stack financial management application built for personal accounting and sponsor relationship management.
-The application allows users to track income through receipts from sponsors, monitor expenses through cost management, and view comprehensive dashboard analytics.
+The application allows users to track income through receipts from sponsors, monitor expenses through cost management, manage funds with percentage-based automatic distribution, and view comprehensive dashboard analytics.
 It's designed as a Progressive Web App (PWA) with offline capabilities and mobile-responsive design.

 # User Preferences